candycode/candycode.github.com/site/portfolio/index.md

 because:

 * I did not have time OR
-* I am waiting until I publish a paper/article  OR
+* I am waiting to find the time to publish a paper/article  OR
 * I need to make sure I can legally opensource the project under the proper license.

 #Molekel